 Kaushik Sunder Rajan

 Sunder Rajan has long standing interests in ethnographic methods and generating theory from the global South.
-He is the author of Multi-situated: Ethnography as Diasporic Praxis, forthcoming from Duke University Press.
+He is the author of Multi-situated: Ethnography as Diasporic Praxis (Duke University Press).
 In this book, Sunder Rajan draws upon more than a decade of teaching ethnographic method in light of his own diasporic itinerary to consider the intellectual, pedagogical, and political genealogies and possibilities for multi-sited ethnographic sensibilities and projects, in relation to the disciplinary project of anthropology and the contemporary university.

 Combining this investment in multi-situated ethnographic research with interests in the politics of health in South Africa, Sunder Rajan is also involved in a collaborative project with writer Stacy Hardy and composer Neo Muyanga, titled “Pulmonographies“.
 This project, funded by the Neubauer Collegium for Culture and Society at the University of Chicago, explores the geographies and biographies of breath, with a focus on colonial histories and postcolonial presents of tuberculosis in South Africa.